-Michael John Warren is a six-time Emmy nominated American film director and showrunner known for highly stylized yet story driven documentary series, music documentaries, and innovative concert films.
+Michael John Warren is a six-time Emmy nominated writer, director, showrunner, and executive producer known for highly stylized yet story-driven documentary series, music documentaries, and innovative concert films.

-Warren made his directorial debut with what many consider to be the greatest hip-hop film of all time – Jay-Z's Fade To Black.
-Since then, he has gone on to profile many of the biggest names in the music industry with Drake: Better Than Good Enough (2010), Nicki Minaj: My Time Now (2010), Nick Minaj: My Time AGAIN (2015), Vh1's Heavy: The History Of Metal (2006) and the theatrical concert film Hillsong: Let Hope Rise (2016).
+Warren made his directorial debut with what many consider to be the greatest hip-hop film of all time – Jay-Z's FADE TO BLACK.
+Since then, he has gone on to profile many of the biggest names in the music industry with DRAKE: BETTER THAN GOOD ENOUGH (2010), NICKI MINAJ: MY TIME NOW (2010), NICKI MINAJ: MY TIME AGAIN (2015), Vh1's HEAVY: THE STORY OF METAL (2006) and the theatrical concert film HILLSONG: LET HOPE RISE (2016).

-Warren has directed all over the world including Africa, Asia, The Caribbean, Australia, Europe, South America and North America.
-He has collaborated with some of the most influential companies in the industry including Boardwalk Pictures, Radical Media, 441 Productions, 25/7 Productions, ABC, CBS, PBS, ESPN, AMC, MTV, Vh1, Esquire Network, USA Network, BET, Heineken, Nike, Wyden and Kennedy, BBDO, Sony, Paramount, DreamWorks, Universal and Netflix.
+Warren has directed all over the world, including Africa, Asia, The Caribbean, Australia, Europe, South America, and North America.
+He has collaborated with some of the most influential companies in the industry, including Bron Studios, Boardwalk Pictures, Vox Media, IPC, Radical Media, 441 Productions, 25/7 Productions, ABC, CBS, PBS, ESPN, AMC, MTV, Vh1, Esquire Network, USA Network, BET, Heineken, Nike, Wyden and Kennedy, BBDO, Sony, Paramount, DreamWorks, Universal, Warner Bros, YouTube, Amazon Prime Video, HBO Max, and Netflix.